eRecht24/rechtstexte-sdk/docs/services/update_client.md

 # List all Project Clients
-This service registers a new project client for the given `api_key`.
-You can register up to 3 clients per `api_key`.
+This service updates an existing project client for the given `api_key`.
-After you created a new client, you will receive its `client_id` and a secret.
+After updating client, you will receive a new secret.

 ## Step by step integration
 ### Preparation